forta-network/docs/docs/scanner-direct-withdrawal.md

 After _staking delay_ is over, you will be able to `withdraw()` FORT, as described in the next section.

 !!! note "Permissions"
-    Only active share holders can init withdrawal.
+    Only active shareholders can initiate a withdrawal.

 ![staking init withdrawal](stake-images/staking-init-withdrawal.png)